-The maps do not fully reflect the actual distribution, as they exclusively show cases diagnosed at the FLI.
+The maps of diagnosed outbreak cases (at right column of this webpage) do not fully reflect the actual distribution, as they exclusively show cases diagnosed at the FLI.
 Some federal states or certain diagnostic agencies send in samples regularly; other regions are under-represented.
 As the disease is no longer reportable, there is no central register for RHDV cases any more.

 In addition to vaccination, general infection protection measures to prevent an introduction of the virus are of utmost importance: hygiene, disinfection, change of clothing; if possible bought-in animals should be quarantined.
 In case of an RHDV outbreak cleaning, disinfection and safe disposal of potentially infectious material are essential to prevent a spread of the disease.
 It is of particular importance to choose an adequate disinfectant: special disinfectants which are effective against non-enveloped viruses must be used.